BryanTheLai/blind75-focused/fundamentals/patterns.md

 *   **Total Problems in Tier S & A (from your list):** 25
 *   **Problems Directly Solved by these 7 Patterns:** 24
 *   **Coverage Rate:** **96%**

-The only outlier, `Binary Tree Level Order Traversal`, requires a queue-based Breadth-First Search (BFS) instead of a recursive Depth-First Search (DFS).
-It's a fundamental pattern worth learning separately but stands alone in this list.